linesbydevon/knightsTour/README.md

 ```
 if (this.move === this.size){
-  this.moves.forEach(elem=>elem.setAttribute('class','win'))
+  ... win ...
 } else if (this.validMoves.length===0){
-  this.moves.forEach(elem=>elem.setAttribute('class','lose'))
+  ... lose ...
 }
 ```

 If the value of `this.moves` is equal to the size of the board then the user successfully navigated all squares.
-If, however, `this.validMoves` is empty then the user has trapped themselves before being able to disable all positions on the board.
+If, however, `this.validMoves` is empty then the user has trapped themselves before being able to navigate all positions on the board.

 ### Multiplayer